- Get link

 -

-Adjust app exposure as new services or platforms appear
+Adjust exposure as new platforms appear

 -

-Reflect on your own device usage
+Reflect honestly on your own device habits

-Consistency shows children that boundaries are valuable for everyone, not just them.
+Consistency shows children that boundaries are valuable for everyone — not just them.

 Final Thoughts